HWID Spoofing Guides

 All RICOCHET Games

 All of these games use RICOCHET — the same anti-cheat that banned you in Modern Warfare 3.
-One TraceX license covers every one of them.
+One permanent TraceX rewrite covers every one of them.

 FAQ